hireupau/front-end-js-architect-assessment/README.md

 * Your level of general JavaScript knowledge.
 * Understanding of cross-browser environments.

-You will require access to an Android device with both Chrome and Firefox installed.
-A Windows device with a light sensor would also be useful for testing `devicelight` only.
-Unfortunately, Macs do not seem to expose their light sensor to web APIs and Safari on macOS and iOS has zero support.
+You will require access to an Android or Windows device with a light sensor with Chrome, Firefox and Edge installed (if applicable).
+Unfortunately, Macs don't seem to expose its light sensor to web APIs, and Safari on iOS has zero support.

 ## Guidance on time spent